5 Tips for Deciding How Many Medical Schools to Apply to

 - Your financial situation:

-Another question that needs to get answered is: "How much does it cost to apply to medical schools?"
+Another question that needs to be answered is: "How much does it cost to apply to medical schools?"
 Applying to a given medical school is different for every respective establishment.
 The application fees can range from €20 to €500, and the price for taking an entrance exam for medicine is around €200 on average.
 Another thing to consider is whether you will be giving an interview, which could add to the cost.

 Additional costs to factor are the fees associated with preparing your documents for submission.
 To study medicine abroad, you must translate, certify, notarise, and legalise your high school certificates and supporting documents.
 In Europe and the UK, certification and notarisation costs vary from €35 to €80 per document.
 To legalise the documents, you must submit them to an "Apostille" office, which usually costs about €35 per document.